15 Things You Can't Do With a Pacemaker

 • Soldering irons and other light metalworking tools

 Magnetic fields in magnets can interfere with pulse generators in pacemakers.
 To avoid this risk, you will need to avoid prolonged contact with devices or machinery that contain magnets.
-If you have to be in contact with them, stay at least inches away at all times.
+If you have to be in contact with them, stay at least 6 inches away from where the device is located at all times.

 Items that contain magnets include: